 You may also like: Burial Chambers of Petra, Jordan

-Broken toilet seat, doll with missing eyes and used toothbrush
+Broken toilet seat, a doll with missing eyes, and a used toothbrush

 We passed by the tombs which have been cleverly turned into houses and their use did not stop there.
 They also served as ironing boards, benches, beds, tables, and laundry desks.
-Television antennas popped up amidst the tombstones and clusters of spindly, unstable looking illegal housing towered between them.
+Television antennas popped up amidst the tombstones and clusters of spindly, unstable-looking illegal housing towered between them.
 Being illegal settlement areas, there was no sewer or garbage collection service in the City of the Dead and the only pop of colours come from the bundles of flowers being sold to be offered to the eternal sleepers.
 We found the City of the Dead extremely tough to comprehend, but it was nothing in comparison to the shock left by the Friday Market of Cairo.
-The goods on sale at the market was mind numbing and more than once, we stood speechless by what the people shopped for.
-For example: Would you ever brush your teeth with a fully flowered grimy used toothbrush?
+The goods on sale at the market were mind-numbing and more than once, we stood speechless by what the people shopped for.
+For example: What would you do with a fully flowered grimy used toothbrush?
 Yet, they were there, being sold by the dozen from a large plastic tub.
-Broken doll with missing eyes, outdated television remote, used nails, plastic toilet seat cover, piece of twine, dented hubcaps, and type writers with missing keys were piled high on carpets spread on the ground and they jostled for space with women‘s lingerie, bicycles, loofah, olives, dates, lemons, spices, and dried fish.
+Broken dolls with missing eyes, outdated television remote, used nails, plastic toilet seat cover, pieces of twine, dented hubcaps, and typewriters with missing keys were piled high on carpets spread on the ground and they jostled for space with women‘s lingerie, bicycles, loofah, olives, dates, lemons, spices, and dried fish.

 You may also like: The flower market of Da Lat, Vietnam

 From junk to jewels at the Friday Market